dhont/bloomtrip/docs/mockups/trip-builder-start.md

 ![Mobile trip builder start screen showing hero prompt, three entry tiles (Promo, Saved, Recommendation) and quick start bar](images/trip-builder-start-mobile.png)
 *Figure 12.
 Trip Builder Start Screen (Mobile): single-column hero prompt with vertically stacked entry tiles and horizontal Quick Starts rail for rapid itinerary seeding.*

-> Image guidance: If a desktop variant is added later, insert it above and rename current Figure 12 to Figure 12b (desktop becomes 12a).

 ## 1. Purpose
 Remove friction at the very beginning of planning by letting the user begin from any "spark" (promo, saved, recommendation, theme) and immediately preview a scaffolded Day 1.